sds-smith/next_portfolio/src/blog/Handling_Ambiguity.md

 ---
 title: "Handling Ambiguity"
-description: "no one-size-fits-all approach."
+description: "Not a one-size-fits-all approach."
 date: "September 11, 2024"
 ---

 # How do you Handle Ambiguity?
 #

 <p></p>